Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ### Microsoft 365 Defender RBAC

-Microsoft has been introduced a new Microsoft 365 Defender RBAC model which allows granular scoping for permissions.
+Microsoft has introduced a new Microsoft 365 Defender RBAC model which allows granular scoping for permissions.
 This includes also the delegation of the two custom permissions in relation to Live Response API.
 The permission are [described in the Microsoft Learning article](https://learn.microsoft.com/en-us/microsoft-365/security/defender/manage-rbac?view=o365-worldwide) as follows:

 - **Basic live response**
 Initiate a live response session, download files, and perform read-only actions on devices remotely.